lapy.conformal

 Returns:

-Complex Beltrami coefficient per triangle.
+Complex Beltrami coefficient per triangle, shape (n_triangles,).

 Parameters: